 - In males, GG had lower levels of anxiety than AG or AA .

 Vagal activity impacts heart rate variability scores:

-Nerve growth factor (NGF) plays a role in the functioning of the basal forebrain cholinergic neurons, which are involved in attentional systems, and are impaired in Alzheimer’s Disease.
+Nerve growth factor (NGF) is hypothesized to play a role in the functioning of the basal forebrain cholinergic neurons, which are involved in attentional systems, and are impaired in Alzheimer’s Disease.

-- The G allele was significantly more common in people with ADHD (P=.05) (R).
+- The G allele was significantly more common in people with ADHD (P=.05) .

-- The “A” allele was associated with a 1.47X increased risk of Alzheimer’s (R).
+- The “A” allele was associated with Alzheimer’s .

-Although C is the common allele, it increases the risk of Alzheimer’s in people with a family history (R).
+Although C is the common allele, it has been associated with the risk of Alzheimer’s in people with a family history in extremely limited studies .

 This SNP was associated with affective disorders such as depression or bipolar in women (doesn’t specify allele) in a single study.
 This hasn’t been replicated .

 G or the less common allele might be protective against developing schizophrenia .